 A lifelong learner and educator, Capitola “Cappi” Wadley taught her students that anything is possible if they worked hard, studied and applied their intellect.
-That attitude dominated her life and was the driving force behind the creation of the Capitola “Cappi” Wadley Reading & Technology Center at Northeastern State University, where young students can overcome reading deficiencies and educators can become better prepared to help them learn to read.
+That attitude dominated her life and was the driving force behind the creation of the Capitola “Cappi” Wadley Reading & Technology Center at Northeastern State University, where young students can overcome reading deficiencies and educators can become better prepared to help them

 For more information, contact Dr. Tobi Thompson at (918) 444-3749 or firstname.lastname@example.org.